Katz centrality: Alpha centrality

+introduced the usage of a general $\vec{e}$.

+Half a century later, Bonacich and Lloyd defined alpha centrality as:

+which is essentially identical to Katz centrality.
+More precisely, the score of a node $j$ differs exactly by $e_j$, so if $\vec{e}$ is constant the order induced on the nodes is identical.

 Applications

 Katz centrality can be used to compute centrality in directed networks such as citation networks and the World Wide Web.

 Katz centrality is more suitable in the analysis of directed acyclic graphs where traditionally used measures like eigenvector centrality are rendered useless.